Achigas/budget-tracker/README.md

 * JavaScript
 * Node.js
 * Express.js

-* Handlebars.js
-* Express-session
-* Bcrypt
+* Indexed DB for offline
+* Social Worker installed and activated

 ## Licenses
 * MIT license
 * ISC

 ## Inspiration
 Learn to cache project data for offline usability.
+The code base was developed by another user and cloned.
+Offline functionality was developed by Alex Chigas.

 ## Contact
 * Alex Chigas (Achigas)